dwy904/NYCTaxiTips/README.md

 7. Check the longitude and latitude data and ensure the location are within NYC area; <br />
 8. Convert variables into proper (categorical / factor format / date time) formats. <br />

+## Feature Engineering

+## Feature Selection

+## Model Initialization

+## Cross Validation and Parameter Tuning

+## Conclusion
+In this report, data cleaning and feature engineering procedures are carefully performed in a reasonable and appropriate approach.
+The data cleaning process successfully removes the unreasonable, unrelated and unnecessary observations.
+The feature engineering procedure diversifies the formats of the data.
+Both linear regression and classification models are built during model training process.
+The linear regression model is not an appropriate modeling method in this situation due to a weak linear correlation between the response and predictive variables.
+Although the multiclass classification model provides a better performance in comparison with the linear model, it is still not intelligent enough to make precise classifications.

 <br />

 > Note: Code will be uploaded shortly